Kotlin/KEEP/proposals/context-parameters.md

 ### For extending DSLs

-**§C** *(DSLs use case)*: In this case, contexts are used to provide new members available in a domain-specific language.
+**§4.3** *(DSLs use case)*: In this case, contexts are used to provide new members available in a domain-specific language.
 Currently, this is approached by declaring an interface that represents the "DSL context", and then having member or extension functions on that interface.

 ```kotlin
 interface HtmlScope {